restatedev/documentation/docs/deploy/cloud.md

     no reliability SLAs at this time.
 Production usage is not recommended.
 </Admonition>

 [Restate Cloud](https://cloud.restate.dev) is the early-access managed service of Restate, where we run an instance of the Restate server for you.
-This allows you to focus on your services, which you can deploy whereever you normally do - long-lived compute, or serverless platforms like Lambda.
+This allows you to focus on your services, which you can deploy wherever you normally do - long-lived compute, or serverless platforms like Lambda.

 ## Creating your first environment